China–Latin America relations

-Sino-Latin America relations are relations between China – which is by defined as either the People's Republic of China (PRC, China) or the Republic of China (ROC, Taiwan) – and the countries of Latin America.
+China–Latin America relations are relations between China and the countries of Latin America.
 Such relations have become increasingly important between the region and Latin America.

 Trade

 Between 2000 and 2009, trade between China and Latin America increased by 1,200% from $10 to $130 billion.
 According to the Chinese Trade Ministry Counselor Yu Zhong, in 2011 the value of trade increased to $241.5 billion, making China the second largest trading partner of Latin America (the United States is the largest).
 The top five nations in this China-Latin trade were Brazil, Mexico, Chile, Venezuela and Argentina.

 In 2009 7% of Latin America's exports was to China.
 It consisted largely of raw material and commodities such as copper, iron ore, oil, and soybeans.
 China was the largest export market for Brazil, Chile, and Peru and the second largest for Argentina, Costa Rica, and Cuba.
 Four nations contributed 90% of the exports: Brazil (41%), Chile (23.1%), Argentina (15.9%), and Peru (9.3%).
 Increased Chinese demand has also been argued to increase the commodity prices of Latin American exports.
 In the case of Brazil the rise of a new middle class has even been seen as due to Chinese commodity demand.
 On the other hand, a large part of the exports of Costa Rica (which has a Free Trade Agreement with China), El Salvador, and Mexico to China were high-tech manufactured goods.

 5% of China's exports went to Latin America in 2009 and consisted mainly of industrial and manufactured goods.
 Chinese goods are popular in part due to their low costs.
 Chinese manufacturers are also making substantial efforts to establish themselves as brand names for the new middle class.
 China is investing in power plants in Brazil, and repairing a railway in Argentina.